Skip to main content

 If an administrative error leads to any overpayments, you have the right to reclaim them.
 However, this must be handled carefully, in order to avoid causing financial hardship to the employee.
 The best practice is to discuss the issue transparently, and agree on a reasonable repayment plan that spreads the recovery over future pay periods.
 Using a digital compliance checklist can help prevent such errors from occurring in the first place.

-The rise to 15% employer NI and reduced secondary threshold significantly increases the cost of employing staff.
 It is crucial to forecast and plan for these costs accurately based on the relevant National Insurance classes.

 Not always.
 Some deductions, like salary sacrifice schemes, reduce taxable income before tax is calculated.
 Understanding the nuanced difference between gross vs net payroll is key to answering staff queries clearly and effectively.